mllaybolt/mllaybolt/README.md

-- 👋 Hi, I’m @mllaybolt
+- 👋 Hi, I’m Michelle.
+I also go by Mish
 - 👀 I’m interested in building - and breaking - things
 - 🌱 I’m currently learning Angular and TypeScript, en route to full-stack development
 - 💞️ I’m looking to collaborate on thought-provoking projects